pazoff/medical-cat/README.md

 <b>This plugin can help you rule out a patient diagnosis and then create a treatment plan for the patient with medications and dosage.</b>

-<b>Disclaimer:</b> This software is exclusively intended for use by medical professionals and should not be utilized for self-treatment purposes.
+<b>Disclaimer:</b> This software is exclusively intended for use by medical professionals and should not be utilized for self-treatment purposes; furthermore, please note that information provided by AI may not be 100% accurate and should be cross-referenced with professional medical expertise.

 The plugin is designed to streamline the patient examination process and improve efficiency in healthcare workflows.